pip-services/pip-services-docs/content/en/golang/components/connect/connection_resolver.md

 linkTitle: "ConnectionResolver"
 gitUrl: "https://github.com/pip-services3-go/pip-services3-components-go"
 description: >
-    Helper class used to retrieve component connections.
+    Helper class used to retrieve component's connections.

 ---

 ### Description

-The ConnectionResolver class is used to retrieve component connections.
+The ConnectionResolver class is used to retrieve a component's connections.

 Important points